njwgeoscience/njwgeoscience.github.io/index.md

 #### August 2010 to July 2011 - Spectrum ASA

+**Marine Seismic Data Processor**

-Marine Seismic Data Processor - Helped in processing 2D & 3D marine seismic data acquired from a variety of locations for a number of clients (Shell and Statoil)
+Helped in processing 2D & 3D marine seismic data acquired from a variety of locations for a number of clients (Shell and Statoil)

 - Linux, GNS Globe Claritas, Renegade and Seisup 2007 software used
 - Attended an in house development course given by Dr Joe Pape, a retired BP Exploration Vice President who headed up the companies activities across the Nile delta.
 The course included a mock licensing round using Spectrum’s East Med Data

 #### May 2008 to April 2009 - Fugro Seismic Imaging LTD

+**Marine Seismic Data Processor**

-Marine Seismic Data Processor - Helped in processing 2D & 3D marine seismic data acquired from a variety of locations for a number of clients
+Helped in processing 2D & 3D marine seismic data acquired from a variety of locations for a number of clients

 - Linux and Landmark’s Promax software used
 - Liaised with and attended client meetings with senior processors

 #### September 2007 to March 2008 - Baker Hughes INTEQ

+**Surface Logging Specialist**

-Surface Logging Specialist - Produced detailed sedimentary logs for clients (Nexen and Hess) on a variety of North Sea oil rigs
+Produced detailed sedimentary logs for clients (Nexen and Hess) on a variety of North Sea oil rigs

 - Responsible for the collection and analysis of the rock & mud samples produced and the monitoring/maintenance of surface instruments